MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 -   Usage logging so that you can monitor how your organization is using Rights Management.
 You can do this step now, or later.
 For more information, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md).

-### Step 3: Configure your applications and services for Rights Management
+### Step 3: Install the client and configure applications and services for Rights Management

-1. Deploy the Rights Management sharing application
+1. Deploy the Azure Information Protection client

-    Install the Rights Management sharing application for users, so that they can safely share documents by email and protect files in place, and track their shared documents that they protected.
-Provide user training for this application.
-For more information, see [Rights Management Sharing Application for Windows](../rms-client/sharing-app-windows.md).
+    Install the Azure Information Protection for users, to support Office 2010, to protect files other than Office documents and emails, and to track protected documents.
+Provide user training for this client.
+For more information, see [Azure Information Protection client for Windows](../rms-client/aip-client.md).

 2. Configure Office applications and services for IRM